ECEAshwin/Indroduction-to-Computing/README.md

 # Indroduction-to-Computing
-This Are Assignments for Indroduction-to-Computing
+These Are Assignments for Indroduction-to-Computing